-- Obtained an understanding of management's estimate regarding the allowance for credit losses including the method, assumptions, and data used to develop the estimate by reviewing management prepared memorandum and analysis. - Examined the underlying data used in determining the allowance for credit losses, including forecasts of future collection, as well as historical collection data compared to the related forecasts. - Evaluated the repayment history for certain borrowers and evaluated future cash flow projections.
+- Obtained an understanding of management's estimate regarding the allowance for credit losses including the method, assumptions, and data used to develop the estimate by reviewing management prepared memorandum and analysis. - Evaluated management's assessment of the external specialist. - Examined the underlying data used in determining the allowance for credit losses, including forecasts provided by the external specialist. - Evaluated the Company's waterfall calculations and the application of forecasted cash receipts.